SHOOTING STARS - MISS Brown

 Reading

-This term, Shooting Stars will continue to deepen their reading skills of retrieval of key information, and inferences, as well as the valuable skill of explanation - whether it is their views on how and why authors have selected vocabulary and structured their writing in a particular way or their predictions and own opinions about what they have read.
-Clovers will do this through their writing and reading lessons, while also continuing to read and explore the fiction text of ‘Rose Blanche’ by Christophe Gallaz and Roberto Innocenti.
-This is a beautifully and carefully written text, which explores the life and views of a young girl living in Germany through the war.
-We will have an insight into her reactions and what she sees around her.
-This text will also be referred to in term two as it links to our history learning well.
+This term, Shooting Stars will continue to deepen their reading skills of retrieval of key information and inference, as well as the valuable skill of explanation — whether it is their views on how and why authors have selected vocabulary and structured their writing in a particular way, or their predictions and own opinions about what they have read.
+Shooting Stars will do this through their writing and reading lessons, while also continuing to read and explore the fiction text Skellig by David Almond.
+This is a beautifully written novel that follows a young boy, Michael, as he makes a mysterious discovery and begins to see the world differently.
+This text will also be referred to in term two, as it links well to our themes of resilience, empathy, and looking beyond appearances.

 English